Azeem Rafiq: Yorkshire captain and release

 Following the dropping of fellow spin bowler Adil Rashid, Rafiq came back into Yorkshire's County Championship team in 2012, the first time he had played in the county's Championship side since 2010.
 In June, he captained Yorkshire in six matches in the 2012 Twenty20 Cup when Andrew Gale was injured, becoming the youngest captain in the county's history and the first player of Asian origin to captain the Yorkshire side.
 The side won five of the six matches he was captain for and Yorkshire reached the final of the competition, losing to Hampshire with Gale back in the side as captain; Rafiq took one wicket in the final.

 Towards the end of the 2012 season, Rafiq was instrumental in Yorkshire's promotion back to Division One of the County Championship.
 He played in ten of the county's 16 Championship matches during the season and took 26 wickets.
 He took three wickets and scored important runs in a victory over Gloucestershire in a rain-affected match at Scarborough at the end of August, and against Essex in September scored two half-centuries and took eight wickets in the match, including a five-wicket haul, to help guarantee Yorkshire's promotion.
-Journalist George Dobell was impressed with Rafiq's "grit and determination" whilst batting in the first innings and with his bowling skill throughout the match.
+Journalist George Dobell was impressed with Rafiq's "grit and determination" while batting in the first innings and with his bowling skill throughout the match.
 Rafiq's five-wicket haul was the first of his senior career and his match figures of 8/115 were his best in first-class cricket.
 Dobell wrote that he considered that Rafiq had a chance of playing for England at some point and that "he has a golden future".

 The following season, Rafiq captained the side again in Twenty20 matches in Gale's absence and took a five-wicket haul in a one-day match against the touring Bangladesh A side.
 He spent time with England development squads, but a knee injury caused him problems, and he played rarely for Yorkshire other than in Twenty20 matches.
 Despite his role in the Twenty20 side, the lack of regular cricket throughout the season led to him choosing to leave the county at the end of the 2014 season, aged 23 and with his bowling action breaking down.
 Speaking in 2017, he said that he had "lost a lot of confidence in my body and confidence in myself as a person" and did not play professional cricket for almost two years.